Type to search

 Features: ⭐ ⭐ ⭐ ⭐

 If you want style, portability, and great-sounding audio rolled into one, the Blue Yeti Nano is what you should buy — particularly if you’re hesitant to splurge.
-At under $100, the Blue Yeti’s younger sibling packs multiple features that make it ideal for budding content creators, streamers, and podcasters.
-After all, the best USB microphones are also ones that don’t break the bank while still giving you more than you paid for.
+At under $100, the Blue Yeti’s younger sibling is a mic that has the best value for money as it packs multiple features that make it ideal for budding content creators, streamers, and podcasters.
+After all, the top USB mics are also ones that don’t break the bank while still giving you more than you paid for.

 Despite standing only 8 inches tall, the Blue Yeti Nano looks incredible and sleek, designed with a robust casing that can withstand wear and tear.
 Its size makes handling the mic easy, and if needed, one can place it inside a bag and take it to the office, a studio, or a cafe.